Zhar (Great Old One)

 Zhar is a fictional deity in the Cthulhu Mythos.
 The being first appeared in the short story "The Lair of the Star-Spawn" (1932) by August Derleth and Mark Schorer.
 Zhar and its companion Lloigor are together known as the Twin Obscenities.

+Its also speculated that Zhar and Lloigor are both offsprings of Hastur and Shub-Niggurath.

 Zhar in the mythos

 Zhar is a Great Old One and appears as a colossal mass of tentacles.
 The being came from the star Arcturus, but now dwells beneath the buried city of Alaozar on the Plateau of Sung.
 It is served by a cult known as the Tcho-Tcho's "Brotherhood of the Star Treader."
 When called upon by the proper incantations, Zhar can project itself astrally in the form of the Tulku.
 It can also telepathically transmit its urges to its worshippers.

 Zhar is believed to be physically connected to its "twin", Lloigor, perhaps by a long extension of tentacles.
 In Derleth's classification system, both Zhar and Lloigor are air elementals.